lonetwin/pythonrc/README.rst

 ==============

 This is a python script intended to improve on the default Python interactive shell experience.

-Unlike, ipython_, bpython_ or any of the many other options out there, this is not intended to be used as a module.
+Unlike ipython_, bpython_ or any of the many other options out there, this is not designed to be used as a separate interactive environment.
 The intent is to keep it as a single file and use it as any other rcfile.
+This script relies solely on the standard python library and will always remain that way.

 Usage
 =====